Updated: 3 days ago

 From Yavoriv training base to our Air BnB in Lviv, we slid seamlessly into our travels through Ukraine.
 We spent five days in Lviv, five days in Kiev, and four days together in Odessa.
 On December 23rd Olivia flew home to Canada for Christmas and I stayed for another week and travelled to Nikopol, Zaporizhia, Dnipro, Kharkiv, and back to Kiev for a couple days before flying home for New Years Eve.

 Having a friend to dig into discussions on philosophy, education, religion, art, war, and whatever else came up, was unexpected and wonderful.
-I am so grateful that I had a partner to share these experiences with and I look forward to catching up via skype with some wine for a massive debrief and some good ol’ reflection next week!
+I am so grateful that I had a partner to share these experiences with.

-I have included some images below of Olivia and I. And I should note that Olivia is not one for selfies and tonnes of pics of herself.
-But she travelled with me and that meant she had no choice.
+I have included some images below of Olivia and I. And I should note that Olivia is not one for selfies and pics of herself but she travelled with me and that meant she had no choice.